-Constellation ES.3 disk drive installation is a plug-and-play process.
+Enterprise Capacity 3.5 HDD v4 disk drive installation is a plug-and-play process.
 There are no jumpers, switches, or terminators on the drive.

 SAS drives are designed to be used in a host system that provides a SAS-compatible backplane with bays designed to accommodate the drive.
 In such systems, the host system typically provides a carrier or tray into which users need to mount the drive.
-Mount the drive to the carrier or tray provided by the host system using four M3 x 0.5 metric screws.
-When tightening the screws, use a maximum torque of 4.5 in-lb +/- 0.45 in-lb.
-Do not over-tighten or force the screws.
+Mount the drive to the carrier or tray provided by the host system only using 6-32 UNC mounting screws.
+The screws should be inserted no more than 0.150 in (3.81mm) into the bottom or side mounting holes.
+When tightening the screws, do not overtighten use a maximum torque of 6 in-lb.
 Users can mount the drive in any orientation.

-SAS drives are designed to be attached to the host system without I/O or power cables.
+Note SAS drives are designed to be attached to the host system without I/O or power cables.
 If users intend the use the drive in a non-backplane host system, connecting the drive using high-quality cables is acceptable as long as the I/O cable length does not exceed 4 meters (13.1 feet).